 Staff members hand out gotchas each day to students they observe following school rules in both classroom and non-classroom areas.
 This reinforcement occurs continuously throughout the day.
 When they 'catch' a student following the rules they can choose to give them a gotcha.
 When students are given a gotcha, they drop it into their year level box, located centrally in the school library.
-This box is brought each week to assembly.
-Each Monday on assembly, the school captains draw a gotcha from each year level's box.
-The children are recognised on assembly and also receive a prize from the PBL team.
+Students receiving a gotcha are recognised on assembly and also receive a prize from the PBL team.